needle-tools/needle-engine-support/documentation/xr.md

 </needle-tiny>
 ```

-## Limitations
+## Limitations for WebXR on iOS

-Due to Apple currently not supporting WebXR on iOS devices, augmented reality experiences on iOS are limited.
+Due to Apple currently not supporting WebXR on iOS devices, Augmented Reality experiences on iOS are limited.

-A number of options exist in the meantime:
+A number of options and workarounds exist to still give iOS users _some_ AR:

 1. **Guiding users towards WebXR-compatible browsers on iOS.**
    Depending on your target audience, you can guide users on iOS towards for example Mozilla's [WebXR Viewer](https://apps.apple.com/de/app/webxr-viewer/id1295998056) to experience AR on iOS.